rovshan-b/QuranColorTajweedGenerator/README.md

 ## Data Integrity

-The app includes safety checks to ensure accurate Quran text rendering:
+The app includes safety checks to ensure accurate Quran text rendering.

-- Logs any words that couldn't be mapped to Tajweed tokens
-- Prints a generation summary showing success or listing any issues
-- Falls back to plain text (black) if Tajweed mapping fails
+It will throw exception and stop generation in case of any problems during word mapping etc.